$0 Philippines → Canada Express Entry Guide — Quick-Start Checklist

 The frustrating reality is that WES does not uniformly downgrade all pre-K-12 Philippine degrees.
 Some four-year degrees from the old system are evaluated as Bachelor's equivalents; others are evaluated as diplomas.
 The outcomes depend on several factors:

 Degree type.
-BSN (Nursing), engineering programs, and five-year architecture degrees have historically received Bachelor's evaluations because their credit-hour totals and clinical/practicum components bring total instructional time closer to Canadian standards.
-The risk is highest for four-year B.A., B.S., and B.Com programs from provincial universities.
+BSN (Nursing), engineering programs, and five-year architecture degrees can receive bachelor-level outcomes, subject to credential review.
+The risk is highest for four-year B.A., B.S., and B.Com programs from provincial universities, but no degree type is an unconditional guarantee.

 Evaluator choice.
 WES is the most commonly used evaluator for Express Entry, but IQAS (International Qualifications Assessment Service, based in Alberta) and other designated organizations may evaluate the same degree differently.
 The evaluator decision should be strategic, not default.